eilamshapira/eilamshapira.github.io/_pages/about.md

 ---

 I'm Eilam, currently a PhD Candidate at the [Technion - Israel Institute of Technology](https://www.technion.ac.il/).
-My main field of research is Language-based games: Natural Language Processing (NLP) in strategic environment.
+My main field of research is Language-based games: Natural Language Processing (NLP) in strategic environments.

 My advisors are Prof. [Roi Reichart](https://roireichart.com/) and Prof.
 [Moshe Tennenholtz](https://dds.technion.ac.il/he/academicstaff/moshe-tennenholtz/).

-I am passionate about combining strategic thinking in every field of my life.
-It mainly comes into planning the best trips and winning board games - my wife can vouch for both.
+I'm deeply passionate about infusing strategic thinking into all aspects of my life, from planning memorable trips to winning board games - my wife can vouch for both.
-I’m also fond of hiking, cooking, and supporting my favorite basketball team, Hapoel Jerusalem.
+I'm also fond of hiking, cooking, and supporting my favorite basketball team, Hapoel Jerusalem.

 Whether you need assistance in NLP, hiking tips, or just for a conversation, feel free to reach out!